What is school refusal?

 By not going to school, a child might be able to:

-- avoid scary things – for example, tests, teachers, the canteen and so on
+- avoid scary things – for example, difficult schoolwork, teachers, the canteen and so on

 - get out of social situations with peers or teachers